Karma-Order/chessito-bot/README.md

-# Chessito
+# ChessitoBot

-Telegram bot connected to lichess API for notifications and more
+Telegram bot connected to lichess API for notifications and much more